 *Based on 14 day payback period.
 They don’t even state what the charge is if you fail to pay the loan back inside two weeks.

-Another payday lender to rear its ugly head goes by the name of Cash Doctors *Note* – they’ve changed their name to Nimble.
+Another payday lender to rear its ugly head goes by the name of Cash Doctors *Note* – they’ve changed their name to Nimble (the guys who have the stupid ads with the ‘rabbit’).
 A lot of these companies like to avoid talking about interest rates with their products, presumably because they fear people will run a mile when they discover how high those rates are.
 Instead of interest rates they refer to fees.
 The image there on the right is a screen shot I took after an online chat I had with Cash Doctors.
 The line in red is me asking a question that confirms the exorbitant fees they charge.
-(You might need to click on the image to enlarge it.)

 If your financial circumstances are such that you are thinking of approaching a pawnbroker or payday lender, consider using a credit card instead.
 That’s if you have absolutely no other option and it’s an emergency.
 If it’s not an emergency, don’t borrow money.